Logging system in Magento 2

 If more detailed, this class just extends Monolog APIs and represents it as an intermediate layer.

-Let’s check how to log some information to a file.
-For this, inject Psr\Log\LoggerInterface to the class that should use the logger and choose the require logging level of the information.
-As a next step, call the corresponding method of Psr\Log\LoggerInterface, just like this:
+Let’s see how to log some information into a file.
+Inject Psr\Log\LoggerInterface to the class that should use the logger and choose the require logging level of the information.
+Next, call the corresponding method of Psr\Log\LoggerInterface like this:

 /** @var LoggerInterface $logger */